fetaro/rbatch/README.md

 About RBatch
 --------------
 This is a Ruby-base Batch Script Framework.
+RBatch offer a convenient function as a framework, when you write a batch script such as "data backup script" or "proccess start script".

 There are following functions.